CMU-17-356/dronut-starter/README.md

 ### Deployment
-1. You should have received an email about signing-up/accepting a assignment/lab from Microsoft, related to the class and registering with azure.
+1. You should have received an email about signing-up/accepting a assignment/lab from Microsoft, related to the class and registering with Azure.
 Let us know if you haven't.
 We recommend using the [Azure Cli](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) to access your account info.